generic-github-user/main/README.md

 # micronotes

+Just a fun weekend project.
 Not to be confused with [Microsoft](https://www.microsoft.com/en-us/).

 ## Usage